Alchemy Kids

 Instructions

-• It is mandatory for all students of Alchemy 2025 - 26 batch to take part in this festival (Except Grade 1 Junior & Senior)
+• It is mandatory for all current students of Alchemy to take part in this festival (Except Grade 1 Junior & Senior).

 • Parents

-• Under each category a list of topics are mentioned from which the participants may choose to perform under one topic
+• Under each category, a list of topics is provided from which participants may choose one topic for their performance.

 • It is not mandatory for parents to participate.
-However it will be a great encouragement & motivation for children to see their parents participating.
+However, their participation will be a great encouragement and motivation for children.

-• The planned events will take place between 21st August 2025 and 24th August 2025 as per schedule published
+• The planned events will take place between 19th August 2026 and 22nd August 2026 as per the published schedule.

-• The event will go live on our YouTube channel.
-Click on the link given below to watch the same:
+• The event will be streamed live on the YouTube channel.
+Click the provided link to watch: alchemykids - YouTube.

-• The list of authors, poets and playwrights for all the categories are mentioned clearly with the details of the respective events.
+• The list of authors, poets, and playwrights for each category is clearly mentioned under the respective events.

-• The students have to choose their contents only from the prescribed list of authors, poets and playwrights for that category
+• Students must select their content only from the prescribed list of authors, poets, and playwrights for their category.

-• All the decisions taken by the Read On panel will be final and no further discussions will be entertained
+• All decisions taken by the Read On Panel shall be final, and no further discussions will be entertained.

-• The rules for each event are as given below
+• The detailed rules and guidelines for each event are provided below.

 • Poetry Rendition